-The Cardinal Beran Library at St. Mary's Seminary is an integral part of the University's Graduate School of Theology.
-It has approximately 62,000 volumes, current subscriptions to 203 journals, 8,033 bound volumes of periodicals, 1,523 pamphlets, and 991 audio-visual items.
-Special collections include selected primary resources of the late eighteenth and early nineteenth century Catholic writers and a collection of historical pamphlets for catechesis of the laity.
-The library has been the beneficiary of the personal collection of former Bishop Wendelin J. Nold and the Blessed John Henry Newman resources from UST scholar, Fr.
-Richard Schiefen, CSB as well as books from retired Bishop Vincent M. Rizzotto and Archbishop Emeritus Joseph A. Fiorenza.
-Additionally, there are developing collections of primary resources relating to Vatican II and a collection of Catholic Fiction.
+The Cardinal Beran Library at St. Mary's Seminary is an integral part of the University's Graduate School of Theology, offering resources in person and online.
+It has approximately 71,000 volumes including eBooks, current subscriptions to 144 journals, 9,500 bound volumes of periodicals, 1,500 pamphlets, and 650 audiovisual items.
+Special collections include primary resources of eighteenth and nineteenth century Catholic writers and a collection of historical pamphlets for catechesis of the laity.
+The library has been the beneficiary of the personal collection of former Bishop Wendelin J. Nold and the Blessed John Henry Newman resources from UST scholar Fr.
+Richard Schiefen, CSB, as well as books from retired Bishop Vincent M. Rizzotto and Archbishop Emeritus Joseph A. Fiorenza.
 Theological titles in Spanish and Vietnamese are obtained when available.
-To access the resources available in the Cardinal Beran Library, go to www.smseminary.com/library..
+Additionally, the library offers a Catholic fiction collection of over 600 titles.
+To access the resources available in the Cardinal Beran Library, go to: www.smseminary.com/library.